 Top 6 Content Marketing Trends for 2019

-As 2018 is quickly winding down, one thing is abundantly clear in the marketing landscape going into 2019.
 Content marketing is no longer a novelty, niche or side project.
 Increasingly, content marketing is now critical to overall marketing strategy.
-Consequently, it’s 100 percent necessary to stay on top of content marketing trends to remain competitive in the marketplace.
+It’s 100 percent necessary to stay on top of content marketing trends to remain competitive in the marketplace.
 As content marketing continues its rapid evolution, these content marketing trends will be shaping the way companies create and audiences consume content in 2019.

 Since video first became a major player in content marketing trends in 2016, it has transformed how we communicate with consumers.
 In 2019, experts project that customizable features and multimedia components will rule the video content space with many brands starting to prepare video campaigns for a mobile-only future.